It’ll Never Happen to Me! 5 of the Best Excuses to Keep Abusing Opiates

 Once a person starts abusing prescription opiates, these safety features no longer apply, according to the National Institute on Drug Abuse.
 Since prescription opiates are made up of the same types of compounds as heroin, the addictive effects of these drugs become just as harmful once opiate abuse practices take hold.

 4. “All My Friends Use Opiates.”

 If all your friends use opiates, your risk of developing an addiction problem runs even higher.
 In effect, addiction breeds a lifestyle that’s made up of like-minded friends, drug-inclusive activities and daily routines.

 “Following the group” places a person at greater risk of falling into the type of compulsive drug-using behavior that leads to opiate addiction.

 5. “It Doesn’t Cause Problems in My Life.”

 Over time, opiate abuse will start to distort the mind’s perceptions as drug use starts to take on greater importance in a person’s daily life.
 During the early stages, opiates may not cause any problems as the drug’s effects have only affected brain functioning to a certain extent.

 If you’re already addicted, nothing else in your world holds greater importance than using the drug.
 From this perspective, there are no problems as long as one’s drug-using activities remain unaffected.

-If you or someone you know is considering opiate rehab, feel free to call our helpline at to speak with one of our addiction specialists.
+If you or someone you know is considering opiate rehab, feel free to call our helpline at 800-598-5053 (Who Answers?) to speak with one of our addiction specialists.